JasonPunyon/Rol/README.md

 ##RolNameAttribute

-One problem of storing objects in hashes like this is the overhead of Type and Property names.
+One problem with storing objects in hashes like this is the overhead of type and property names.
 To put it ridiculously...

 ```c#
 public interface IInterfaceThatIsOverlyDescribedByItsReallyRidiculouslyOverlyVerboseAndLongAndRedundantName